vmtk/conda-recipes/README.md

 7) cd into the `foo/conda-recipes/vtk/` directory

-Since VTK depends on the python version for correct wrapping, VTK needs to be build 5 seperate times, once specifying each python version we are building VMTK for: `python 2.7, 3.3, 3.4, 3.5, & 3.6`
+Since VTK depends on the python version for correct wrapping, VTK will be built 3 seperate times, once specifying each python version we are building VMTK for: `python 2.7, 3.5, & 3.6`. this is handled automatically by the conda build varients tool.

-8)  run `conda build --python foo.bar (ie. 2.7, 3.3, etc) ./`
+8)  run `conda build .`
-- this will clone the VTK source, checkout version 7.1, create a temporary python environment with the requested version interpreter / default packages, build the binaries, and create a tarball in the macOS folder equivalent of `/anaconda3/conda-bld/linux-64/`.
+- this will clone the VTK source, checkout the desired version, create a temporary python environment with the requested version interpreter / default packages, build the binaries, and create a tarball in the macOS folder equivalent of `/anaconda3/conda-bld/linux-64/`.
-- REPEAT THIS COMMAND 5 times, specifying `--python 2.7`, `--python 3.3`, `--python 3.4`, `--python 3.5`, and `--python 3.6` once in each of the build commands.
-- NOTE FOR MACOS: Please specify the full python version for python 3.
-Compatible version are 3.5.1 and 3.6.0

 **_BUILDING VMTK_**

-The paradigm is the same as for building VTK. since we are building for 5 different python versions, this needs to be run 5 seperate times interchanging the parameter `--python foo.bar` with `2.7, 3.3, 3.4, 3.5, & 3.6` in each.
+The paradigm is the same as for building VTK.
+We will build VMTK built 3 seperate times, once specifying each python version we are building VMTK for: `python 2.7, 3.5, & 3.6`. this is handled automatically by the conda build varients tool.
 NOTE: Before building VMTK with the requested python version, VTK must have been previously built with that same python version.

 9) cd into `foo/conda-recipes/vmtk/`.

-10)  run `conda build --python foo.bar (ie. 2.7, 3.3, etc) ./`
+10)  run `conda build .`
 - this will clone the VMTK source, checkout the master branch, create a temporary python environment with the requested version interpreter / default packages (and in the case of python 2.7, the `future` module indicated in the meta.yaml file), build the binaries, and create a tarball in the macOS folder equivalent of `/anaconda3/conda-bld/linux-64/`.
-- REPEAT THIS COMMAND 5 times, specifying `--python 2.7`, `--python 3.3`, `--python 3.4`, `--python 3.5`, and `--python 3.6` once in each of the build commands.

 **_TESTING VMTK CONDA PACKAGE_**